 LAUSD School District Board Places Bond Proposal on November 2020 Ballot

-In November, voters will decide a $7 billion bond measure to pay for continued modernization projects in the Los Angeles Unified School District.
+With over 70.94% of voter approval, Measure RR is expected to be approved.
 The measure proposes to use general bonds to build new classrooms, and improve existing classrooms to meet the digital needs of students.

 It would not increase property taxes but continue the existing tax rate that otherwise would decrease when the prior bonds expire.